 Show/Hide Table Data

 Meeting the hypoxia reduction ecosystem target by increasing oxygen concentrations in the bottom waters is ahead of schedule.
 The target is measured as the maximum area of bottom waters with dissolved oxygen ≤ 3 mg/L) based on a five-year rolling average of hypoxia is ahead of schedule.
 The five-year rolling average (2016-2020) is 94 square miles compared to an average of 208 square miles from 1987-2000, a 55 percent reduction.
 The hypoxic area also has declined by 61 percent from the peak five-year period (1992-1996), which was 240 square miles.
-Based on the last 20 years of interannual variability, a 28 percent reduction from the baseline (to about 150 square miles) is necessary to achieve a measurable reduction (see data note).
-While achieving a measurable reduction in hypoxia from 2016-2012 is a major achievement, further reductions in the area of hypoxia are needed through 2035 in order to fully attain water quality standards and achieve the ecosystem target goal.
+Based on a 2015 study for the CCMP, a 28 percent reduction from the baseline (to about 150 square miles) is necessary to achieve a measurable reduction (see data note).
+While achieving a measurable reduction in hypoxia from 2016-2020 is a major achievement, further reductions in the area of hypoxia are needed through 2035 in order to fully attain water quality standards and achieve the ecosystem target goal.

 The years 1987-2000 are used as a benchmark (or the baseline) because they represent the beginning of Long Island Sound Study’s water quality monitoring program up to the December 2000 Total Maximum Daily Load (TMDL) agreement to reduce nitrogen loads into the Sound.